 NASA acquires, archives, and distributes data from a variety of sources, including remote sensing instruments on satellite and airborne platforms, field campaigns, in situ measurements, and model outputs.
-These data span the breadth of Earth science disciplines and cover even the most remote areas of Earth, providing measurements of Earth’s atmosphere, ocean, land, cryosphere, and how humans interact with the environment, as well as calibrated radiance and solar radiance data.
+These data span the breadth of Earth science disciplines and cover even the most remote areas of Earth, providing measurements of Earth’s atmosphere, ocean, land, cryosphere, how humans interact with the environment, and calibrated radiance and solar radiance data.
 These measurements help NASA better understand climate change, severe weather, sea ice and glaciers, hazards and disasters, health and air quality, ecology, and water resources.
 Through interagency and international partnerships, NASA also distributes and promotes Earth observation data from non-NASA missions.

 These datasets are freely and openly available to anyone.
 There are several ways you can discover the data:

 Earthdata Search provides the only means for data discovery, filtering, visualization, and access across all of NASA’s Earth science data holdings.
 It allows you to search by any topic, collection, or place name.
 Using Global Imagery Browse Services (GIBS), Earthdata Search enables high-performance, highly available data visualization when applicable.
 Learn more about Earthdata Search.

 Note that you must create an account to download the data.
 Registering for a profile is free and open to everyone.